swilgosz/hanamimastery/data/episodes/11-effective-ruby-programming-with-dry-effects.md

     hanamirb: https://www.reddit.com/r/hanamirb/comments/r4pwd8/11_effective_programming_in_ruby_wit_dryeffects/
 source: https://github.com/hanamimastery/episodes/tree/main/011
 ---
-Algebraic effects are a concept from functional programming that allows working with a shared, non-locale state.
+Algebraic effects are a concept from functional programming that allows working with a shared, non-local state.

 You can achieve a lot of amazing things with them, like